sanskrit/raw_etexts_english/blogs/manasataramgini/2009-10-16_a-mantra-fossil-from-the-vedo-tantric-transition-in-charaka.md

 +++
-title = "A mantra fossil from the vedo-tAntric transition inxa0charaka"
+title = "A mantra fossil from the vedo-tAntric transition in charaka"

 +++
 The chikitsAsthAna of the charaka saMhitA cites a formula to be recited